Apperley Bridge railway station: Funding

 In September 2008, the West Yorkshire PTE announced that the Yorkshire & Humber Regional Transport Board had approved funding for its "rail growth programme" which includes stations at Apperley Bridge and Kirkstall Forge; this allowed a full business case for the two stations to be developed.

 Following the Comprehensive Spending Review in Autumn 2010 the Leeds Rail Growth Package was included within the "Development" pool of schemes.
 Metro submitted a "Best and Final Funding Bid" in September 2011 and the schemes funding was confirmed in November 2011 as part of the National Infrastructure Plan.

 Final approval for both stations was given by the Department for Transport on 29 May 2014.
 By 2014 the documentation was corrected as the National Infrastructure Plan 2011 lists Apperley Bridge incorrectly as Appley Bridge.
 In July 2014, Metro announced that construction work would begin in September 2014, and the station would open in 2015.

 Facilities

 The new station has a free car park, bicycle rungs and a bus terminus.
 There is an automated ticket machine at the station entrance.
 Both platforms, in-line with the Disability Discrimination Act, are accessible by wheelchair via ramps.
 Both platforms have an unheated shelter and digital information screens.
 A new set of traffic lights manages traffic at the entrance to the station car park.

 Bus services

-The Keighley Bus Company Wharfedale Links service 948 terminates at the station linking the station with Five Lane Ends, Idle and Eccleshill.
-Transdev Flyer service A2 also serves the station to provide connections to Bradford Interchange and Leeds-Bradford Airport.
+Transdev Flyer service A2 serves the station to provide connections to Bradford Interchange, Leeds-Bradford Airport and Harrogate.